Acetone–butanol–ethanol fermentation: Current perspectives

-ABE fermentation is attracting renewed interest with an eye on butanol as a renewable biofuel.
+ABE fermentation is attracting renewed interest with a focus on butanol as a renewable biofuel.

 Sustainability is by far the topic of major concern over the last years.
 The energy challenge is the key point of the environmental friendly policies adopted by all the most developed and industrialized countries worldwide.
 For this purpose Horizon 2020, the biggest EU Research and Innovation programme, was funded by the European Union over the 2014–2020 period.

 The International Energy Agency defines renewables as the centre of the transition to a less carbon-intensive and more sustainable energy system.
 Biofuels are believed to represent around 30% of energy consumption in transport by 2060.
 Their role is particularly important in sectors which are difficult to decarbonise, such as aviation, shipping and other long-haul transport.
 That is why several bioprocesses have seen a renewed interest in recent years, both from a research and an industrial perspective.

 For this reason, the ABE fermentation process has been reconsidered from a different perspective.
 Although it was originally conceived to produce acetone, it is considered as a suitable production pathway for biobutanol that has become the product of major interest.